 You can buy a toiletry bag, use a PVC mesh bag, or use a couple of sturdy Hefty-Zip Lock bags for a short trip.

-PACKING ENVELOPES These
+PACKING CASES These

-are great for storing wet items or items that might spill.
+waterproof, vinyl cases are great for storing wet items or items that might spill.
 Much stronger and

 more durable than a Ziplock bag!
 Very handy for organizing odds and ends